rancilio-pid/clevercoffee/README.md

 3. Compile, upload and enjoy!

 # Changelog
+- 2.2.0 beta_1:
+  - Display functionality improved:
+    - Replaced display lib Adafruit_SSD1306.h with U8G2.
+Direct support for SH1106_128X64 and SSD1306_128X64 via userConfig.
+    - Completly new display widgets which show informations according to active PID state.
+    - Support for icon collections to easily customize/share display widgets.
+Icon collection "simple" and "smiley" included.
+(TODO: sample movies)
+    - Support for simple icon animations.
+    - Service Status Icons are displayed if enabled in userConfig.
+    - New DEFINES in userConfig.h.
+Update your config.
+  - Improvement: Blynk On/Off button re-inits PID state similar to when machine power is turned on.
+  - Fix: If DISABLE_SERVICES_ON_STARTUP_ERRORS=1 then WIFI reconnect attempts are also denied.
 - 2.1.0_master:
   - Networking:
     - Huge improvements in handling unstable WIFI networks and mqtt/blynk service unavailabilities.